deneeglenn/SimpleTodo/README.md

 RelativeLayout is not set as default.

 Design view would snap objects to the top left corner of the screen.
-Therefore, objects had to hard coded in text view to align in the desired position.
+Therefore, objects had to be hard coded in text view to align in the desired position.

 ## License